He9sham/Hodorak/README.md

 # 📱 Hodorak – Smart Attendance & Employee Management System

 **Hodorak** is a modern Flutter-based mobile application designed to simplify **attendance tracking**, **employee management**, and **workflow organization** for companies of all sizes.
 It’s built with **Supabase as the backend**, providing real-time data handling, secure authentication, and location-based check-ins — all in one smooth experience.
+It now includes powerful **attendance insights and analytics**, helping admins make data-driven decisions.

 ---